Quesovamos2662/WRO2026_FE_Quesovamos/README.md

 The large motor, used for moving back and forth, has a top speed of 170 RPM, a running and stall torque of 20Nxcm and 40 Nxcm respectively, an operating voltage of 9V, and a weight of 76g.
 For a Lego component, these specs are very respectable and are just what we were looking for in our robot.

 Finally, the medium motor, which we decided to use for steering, has a top speed of 250 RPM, a running torque of 8Nxcm, a stall torque of 12Nxcm, an operating voltage of 9V and a weight of only 36g.
 This motor's higher RPM and lower torque make it better suited for steering.
-Its low weight also helps on making or robot lighter, benefiting its speed overall.
+Its low weight also helps on making our robot lighter, benefiting its speed overall.

 ### Steering mechanism (Ackermann)     (~400 chars)